-Trustees' meetings, the management accounts as well as newsletters and other information on the Charity's recent activities.
-New Trustees are also provided with the Charity Commission's guidance 'The Essential Trustee: What You Need to Know.'
+Trustees are also provided with the Charity Commission's guidance 'The Essential Trustee: What You Need to Know.'

 All of the Trustees give their time freely and no Trustee remuneration was paid in the period.
 Trustees are required to disclose all relevant interests and register them.
 The Charity's policies require the Trustees to withdraw from decisions where a conflict of interest arises.
 For those Trustees who are professional LGBTQI activists and based in the Global South, GiveOut offers to reimburse the cost of at least one trip per year to London to participate in person in a meeting of the Board of Trustees - and aims to reduce the cost of such trips, for example by flexing the date of such meetings, or by coordinating with other London based groups who may have an interest in sharing the costs of such a trip.
 However, in the context of the COVID-19 pandemic and restrictions, the Charity cancelled all its international travel plans.